 Skis, snowboards, boots and other equipment can be rented at nearly all skiing facilities.
 Check what the facility you are visiting offers before setting out.
-A few other items can be useful to take with you when trying downhill skiing for the first time.
+A few other items can be useful to take with you when trying alpine skiing for the first time.

 - It’s a good idea to avoid cotton garments next to the body.
 Choose instead underclothes and thermal undergarments of wool or synthetic material.
 You will in this way remain warm and dry all day.
 A pair of thin ski socks that fit well into the boots can be a good idea.
 If the boots fit too snugly, your feet feel the cold more readily.
 A buff around your neck keeps you warm in the wind or snow.